andrejulio072/Garcia-Builder/README.md

 These values are injected at build/runtime via `env-config.json` or through the hosting platform's environment settings.
 See `docs/ENV-CONFIG-SETUP.md` for step-by-step guidance.

+Optional analytics overrides

+- GA4_MEASUREMENT_ID — set if you need to override the public fallback `G-CMMHJP9LEY` when generating `env-config.json` (`npm run build:env`).

 Supabase notes

 - Authentication is handled by Supabase (OAuth + email).
 The client code relies on `window.supabaseClient`.